AhmedMaherAli/Stolen/README.md

 # Stolen
-This app to connect some one who lost something with the person who found his thing.
+This an app to connect some one who lost something with the person who found his thing.

 ## Prerequists
 This java GUI app so you need to have jdk and jave ide to tun it.